 So, you’ve identified your business problem or opportunity and how to reach it, now you have to convince your stakeholders that you’re right and have the best way to implement a process to achieve your goals.
 That’s why documentation is so important; it offers a practical path to solve the core problem you identified.

 Now, it’s not just an exercise to appease senior leadership.
 Who knows what you might uncover in the research you put into exploring the underlying problem and determining alternative solutions?
 You might save the organization millions with an alternate solution than the one initially proposed.
 When you put in the work on a strong business case, you’re able to get your sponsors or organizational leadership on board with you and have a clear vision as to how to ensure delivery of the business benefits they expect.

-To help you create a business plan you’ll want to have a robust tool to collect and assemble all the various data you’ll be collecting, and then easily share it both with your team and project sponsors.
-That’s where ProjectManager.com comes in, and with this free 30-day free trial you can see the benefits for yourself.
+ProjectManager.com, an award-winning project management software, can collect and assemble all the various data you’ll be collecting, and then easily share it both with your team and project sponsors.

 Today we’re talking about how to write a business case.
 Well, over the past few years, we’ve seen the market, or maybe organizations, companies or even projects, move away from doing business cases.
 But, these days, companies, organizations, and those same projects are scrutinizing the investments and they’re really seeking a rate of return.

 So now, think of the business case as your opportunity to package your project, your idea, your opportunity, and show what it means and what the benefits are and how other people can benefit.

 We want to take a look today to see what’s in the business case and how to write one.
 I want to be clear that when you look for information on a business case, it’s not a briefcase.